Ax8457/WriteUPs/ECW2025/S7_PLC/README.md

 - Old Proprietary Encryption

 ## Network1 - Who Am I
-<p aling="justify">This challenge was a Network challenge in which the goal was to interact with Siemens PLC.
+<p align="justify">This challenge was a Network challenge in which the goal was to interact with Siemens PLC.
 To do so python provides libraries such as snap7 which embeds a client constructor to interact with a PLC.
 The code below questions the PLC about hardware components (CPU ...):</p>

 ````python3
 import snap7